pinterest/api-quickstart/README.md

 This repository has code that is intended to provide a quick start for working with the [Pinterest API v5](https://developers.pinterest.com/docs/api/v5/).
 There is currently python code that implements a number of use cases, JavaScript (nodejs) code with essentially the same functionality, and a bash script that demonstrates the OAuth authentication and authorization flow.

+This quickstart used to support Pinterest API version v3 and v4, but that code has been removed so that everyone can focus on v5.
+If you're interested in code that shows the differences between using v3/v4 and v5, see [version 1.1](https://github.com/pinterest/api-quickstart/releases/tag/v1.1) of this repo.

 ## Quick Start

 1. Set up the environment with your credentials (app ID and secret).
 This configuration works with the code in all of the language-specific directories.